lorensen/VTKExamples/src/VTKBook/08Chapter8.md

     bounds = GetBounds()
 Return the bounding box of the cell.
 Point and Cell Attribute Abstraction.
 Point and cell attribute data is information associated with the points and cells of a dataset.
 This information consists of scalars, vectors, normals, tensors, and texture coordinates.
 There is a one-to-one relationship between the points and cells in a dataset and its corresponding point and cell attribute data.
 For example, a point scalar value at location 100 is associated with point id 100.
 Many of the methods described below deal with moving data from the input to the output of a filter.
-Since the possibility exists that new types of attribute data could be added in the future, the

-        Vis.bk Page 304 Tuesday, September 26, 2006 11:21 AM
-      304 Advanced Data Representation details of moving data is hidden as much as possible (i.e., minimize the knowledge that the filter has about specific attribute types).
+Since the possibility exists that new types of attribute data could be added in the future, the details of moving data is hidden as much as possible (i.e., minimize the knowledge that the filter has about specific attribute types).
 Thus, generic functions like CopyData() allow for copying data from the input to the output without knowing what this data is.
 CopyScalarsOn() / CopyScalarsOff()
 Turn on/off boolean flag controlling copying of scalar data from input to output of filter.
 CopyVectorsOn() / CopyVectorsOff()